 If you’re reading this, it’s probably because you love food.
 And I do too!
 I’ve been cooking and baking my entire life.
 When I was three or four, I had a dress that my family called my “apple pie dress” because I only wore it when I would bake.
 It was light green with small embroidered flowers and white lace (or something like that…it was a long time ago).

 When I was nine years old, my parents filmed home videos of me cooking called “Seasonal Cooking with Kelly Vaughan.”
 I used fabric paint to make my own apron, made an 8.5×11” photo on Print Explosion software, and played a theme song on my clarinet that I had probably learned earlier that week in Beginner Band class (remember, I was nine).
-With heavy influences from Rachael Ray and Giada de Laurentiis, I had a pizza party episode and a muffin episode.
+With heavy influences from Rachael Ray, Giada de Laurentiis, and Martha Stewart, I created a pizza party episode and a muffin episode.
 Spoiler alert: the show didn’t exactly take off.

 A few years later, my entire family took on a vegan diet (circa 2005 before vegetarianism was colloquial, let alone a vegan diet).
 There weren’t nearly as many substitutes on the market as there are today so most of my dinners consisted of veggie burgers or roasted vegetables on pita bread.
 I was vegan for about eight years until I got to college, when my dinners went even further downhill and I experienced the freshman 15 in reverse (steamed basmati rice and under-steamed carrots and green beans did not exactly fulfill the “all you can eat” dining hall meal plan).
 I slowly started incorporating dairy, fish, and the occasional chicken dishes back into my diet.
 Now my diet is a flexitarian at best- I eat a ton of seafood, believe Ben and Jerry’s counts as a calcium supplement, and recognize the comforts of an occasional piece of chicken pot pie.